 The Effect Of Facial Exercise On The Amount Of Salivary Secretion In The Elderly At The Mandiangin Health Center Bukittinggi City

-Valendriyani Ningrum* - Universitas Baiturrahmah
+Valendriyani Ningrum* - Universitas Baiturrahmah, Indonesia

 (*) Corresponding Author